-The greatest benefit to the cold air intake can also be its greatest weakness.
+The greatest benefit to the cold air intake system can also be its greatest weakness.
 More specifically, it’s due to the location of the filter.

 Having a low-placed filter outside of the engine bay is great for taking in cooler, denser air.
 But, that location is also where the most debris and moisture are also present.
 If your intake ingests a significant amount of water, it doesn’t matter how beneficial it has the potential to be.
-If your intake ingests a significant amount of water, your engine can hydrolock causing catastrophic damage.
+If your intake ingests a significant amount of water, your car’s engine can hydrolock causing catastrophic damage.

 The COBB SF intake and integrated airbox looks great and has the combined benefits of a cold air intake without any of the negatives.
 This system utilizes several unique features in an effort to maintain optimal flow for performance while minimizing turbulence that can cause engine management problems.